staycreativedesign/rails5-startup/README.md

 # Setup
-This initial app contains everything I need to setup a rails app
+This initial app contains everything I need to setup a rails app correctly where it is functioning with zeus and guard and rspec and live reload.

+This setup would work best for tmux users and vim users...

 * Tmuxinator
 * Live-Reload